 As with more local internships, those based abroad can be paid or unpaid in exchange for work-based learning.
 The monetary aspect is not a huge concern when viewed as a valuable investment.
 Still, you may be able to find one that pays.

-If you not quite ready to go abroad, consider a remote internship.
+If you not quite ready to go abroad, consider a paid remote internship.
 Remote internships allow you to experience what working abroad is like from the comfort of your own home.
 It’s an excellent way to gain experience while being able to test trial working abroad.

 - Build your resume.